MannyKayy/PAE/readme.md

 * **low_dim_embed**: 10 isotropic Gaussians in 10d space are embedded into 1000d space.
 * **color_mnist**: random digits on MNIST are stacked to create color digits.

-Each dataset is associated to an architecture setup of generator, discriminator, and encoder.
+Each dataset is associated to an architecture setup of generator, discriminator and encoder.

 2. **Training**